MSMRo/final_project_WorkshopTinyML/README.md

 ![Texto alternativo](img/Selection_208.png)

-# Would you like to try by commands?
+# Would you like to try?
+upload this code to arduino arduino_code.ino (It needs arduino_secrets.h, it is in folder), then run python_code.py (firstly install all libraries may needs )
 You can use this line code in your terminal:
-    - mosquitto_sub -t "tinyml-brasil/data" -h "test.mosquitto.org"
+    - $ mosquitto_sub -t "tinyml-brasil/data" -h "test.mosquitto.org"